 Just taking some example dates and routes:

-9 Jan New York (JFK) to Miami (MIA) on American Airlines in Coach costs 7,500 Avios + £4 in fees.
+- 9 Jan New York (JFK) to Miami (MIA) on American Airlines in Coach costs 7,500 Avios + £4 GBP in fees

-9 Jan New York (JFK) to Orlando (MCO) on American Airlines in Coach costs 7,500 Avios + £4 in fees.
+- 9 Jan New York (JFK) to Orlando (MCO) on American Airlines in Coach costs 7,500 Avios + £4 GBP in fees

-9 Jan New York (JFK) to Orlando (MCO) on American Airlines in First costs 15,000 Avios + £4 in fees.
+- 9 Jan New York (JFK) to Orlando (MCO) on American Airlines in First costs 15,000 Avios + £4 GBP in fees

 Worth Knowing: Baggage

-Domestic flights within the US booked with Avios usually come with no baggage allowance if booked in Economy, which is an extra incentive to book First, as this will take the baggage issue away.
+Domestic flights within the US booked with Avios usually come with no baggage allowance if booked in Economy, which is an extra incentive to book First.
+This will take the baggage issue away.